Skip to content

 Type Description

 __truncated_id string Represents the unique identifier of the log.
-Multiple split logs use the same __truncated_id, with the ID prefix being LT_xxx.
+Logs split into multiple logs use the same __truncated_id, with the ID prefix LT_xxx.

-__truncated_count number Represents the total number of split logs.
+__truncated_count number Represents the total number of logs split.

-__truncated_number number Represents the order of the split log, starting from 0, where 0 indicates the first log.
+__truncated_number number Represents the order in which the log was split, starting from 0, where 0 indicates the first log.

 On the log details page, if the current log is split into multiple logs, a View Full Log button will appear in the upper right corner.
-Clicking this button will open a new page and list all related logs in the order of the split, with the log selected before the jump highlighted in color to help locate the upstream and downstream logs.
+Clicking this button will open a new page listing all related logs in the order they were split.
+The page will also highlight the log selected before the jump with a color to quickly locate upstream and downstream logs.

 Obsy AI Error Analysis

 TrueWatch provides the ability to parse error logs with one click.
-It uses a large model to automatically extract key information from the logs, combined with online search engines and operation knowledge bases, to quickly analyze possible fault causes and provide preliminary solutions.
+It uses a large model to automatically extract key information from the logs, combined with an online search engine and an operations knowledge base, to quickly analyze possible causes of failures and provide initial solutions.

-1. Filter all logs with the status error;
+1. Filter out all logs with the status error;

 2. Click on a single data entry to expand the details page;

-3. Click Obsy AI Error Analysis in the upper right corner;
+3. Click on Obsy AI Error Analysis in the upper right corner;

 4. Start the anomaly analysis.